The Space of augmented stability conditions: Introduction

 These locally defined maps are analogous to the forgetful map $\Stab(\cC) \to \Hom(\Lambda,\bC)$ in the original theory of stability conditions.

-In \Cref{D:weak_topology}, we introduce the \emph{weak topology} on $\Astab(\cC)$, which is roughly speaking the weakest topology such that the subsets $U(\langle \cC_\bullet \rangle_\Sigma)$ are open and the functions \eqref{E:ell_function} are continuous.
-The precise definition requires concepts that we postpone to the body of the paper -- \eqref{E:ell_function} is continuous for any of the marking functions $\ell^t$, rather than just $\ell = \ell^0$, and for $t$-well-placed objects $E_i$, as opposed to $E_i \in \cC_{\leq v}$.
-In \Cref{T:unique_limit}, we give simplified criteria for when a net in $\Stab(\cC)/\bC$ converges in $\Astab(\cC)$ with its weak topology .
+In \Cref{D:weak_topology}, we introduce the \emph{weak topology} on $\Astab(\cC)$, which is roughly the weakest topology such that the subsets $U(\langle \cC_\bullet \rangle_\Sigma)$ are open and the functions \eqref{E:ell_function} are conti\-nuous.
+Heuristically, convergence of a net (e.g. a path) in $\Stab(\cC)/\bC$ to a limit-point in $\Astab(\cC)$ is modeled on the convergence of a configuration of points in $\bC^n/\bC$ in $\cA_n^{\bR}$ as depicted in Figure \ref{fig:logZconvergence}.
+The precise definition requires concepts that we postpone to the body of the paper --- \eqref{E:ell_function} is continuous for any of the marking functions $\ell^t$, rather than just $\ell = \ell^0$, and for $t$-well-placed objects $E_i$, as opposed to $E_i \in \cC_{\leq v}$.
+In \Cref{T:unique_limit}, we give simplified criteria for when a net in $\Stab(\cC)/\bC$ converges in $\Astab(\cC)$ with its weak topology.

-Although in certain examples, such as when $\cC$ is the bounded derived category of finite dimensional representations of an ADE quiver, the weak topology recovers the quotient topology on $\Stab(\cC)/\bC$, this is not true in general.
+Although in certain examples satisfying strong finiteness properties, such as when $\cC$ is the bounded derived category of finite dimensional representations of an ADE quiver, the weak topology is expected to recover the quotient topology on $\Stab(\cC)/\bC$, this is not true in general.

 To remedy this, in \Cref{T:topology} we define a stronger topology on $\Astab(\cC)$ by specifying exactly which nets are convergent. \Cref{D:directeddistance} introduces a directed distance function $\Vec{d}(\sigma,\tau)$, which is defined whenever $\tau$ is a coarsening of $\sigma$, and which generalizes Bridgeland's metric \cite{Br07}*{Prop.
-8.1} on $\Stab(\cC)$ (\Cref{R:localmetric}).
+8.1} on $\Stab(\cC)$ --- see \Cref{R:localmetric}.
 The topology in \Cref{T:topology} is described as follows: